ldandoy/jdr-MJ-API/README.md

 ## The ROAD MAP
-- Create the nodeJS project
+x Create the nodeJS project
-- Connecte the database (MongoDB)
-- Create the schemas (Users/Scenario)
+x Connecte the database (MongoDB) x Create the schemas (Users/Scenario)

 ## Discord to follow and help the developpement
--

-## Front to see the details
 -